teamshares/shoelace/docs/pages/teamshares/recipes/cypress.md

 ## Generic Commands

-The following are generic Cypress commands that can be used for testing Shoelace design system components:
+Generic Cypress commands that can be used for testing Shoelace design system components:

 ### `click()`